kncept-oauth/oauth2-service/README.md

 ## Forked Repo

-You can of course fork the repo for yourself. if you do any bugfixes, submit a patch :)
+You can of course fork the repo for yourself.
+If you do any bugfixes, submit a patch :)

 Otherwise, the github workflow will need configuration (AWS keys as secrets, control values as variables, as above), and will deploy on commits to master.